 WHAT KINDS OF SHOPPING AND DINING OPTIONS ARE THERE?

 Discover all sorts of fantastic local shops and restaurants in and around Old Town.
 Try some authentic Mexican at Miguel's Cocina, Old Town Mexican Café, and Café Cayote.
 For delicious food with great entertainment, grab a margarita at Casa Guadalajara.
-Top it off with a sinful brownie and cinnamon coffee at Viva el Café.
+If you are feeling extra adventurous be sure to checkout the new speakeasy bar, Oculto, located inside Tahona Bar.
 For charming souvenirs and crafts, you'll find art galleries and boutiques like Fiesta Cocina with its beautiful kitchenware.
-Children will beg to take home a toy from Geppetto's, and adults will love the unique handcrafted jewelry at Silver Lily.
+Children will beg to take home a toy from Geppetto's, and adults will love the unique handcrafted jewelry at La Sirena Silver.

 WHAT ARE THE POPULAR ATTRACTIONS AND LANDMARKS?